decimaldevteam/guides/public/guides/add-your-guide.md

 - **contributors** - Array of github users
 - **tags** - This will decide to what to display in recommended guides
 - **file** - File name you selected like `some-guide.md` so just add `some-guide`!
+- **sidebar** - Sidebar will be the array of the contents displayed in the main sidebar same to the index divided in the page!

 Others are edited by the authors!